Windos/windos.github.io/_posts/2018-02-04-burnttoast-appid-installer.md

 I can't tell you how happy I am to be writing this post.

 AppId's have been a [thorn in my side](https://king.geek.nz/2017/10/09/burnttoast-no-appid/) for a long time.
-For a long time (since the start, really) I've been abusing a loophole.
-Recent versions of Windows 10 closed that loophole, which resulted in my removing the ability to easily set a custom AppId.
+I've been using a loophole to get toasts displayed which recent versions of Windows 10 closed.
+This resulted in my removing the ability to easily set a custom AppId.

-The fix in the short term was to hard code the [BurntToast](https://www.powershellgallery.com/packages/BurntToast)'s default AppId to that of powershell.exe.
+The fix in the short term was to hard code [BurntToast](https://www.powershellgallery.com/packages/BurntToast)'s default AppId to that of powershell.exe.
 This allowed toasts to be displayed again, but in the Action Center they would appear greyed out… not nice.